suyuan32/simple-admin-doc/src/guide/feature/ORM/ent.md

 - uuid: Provide uuid type id as primary key, created_at, updated_at
 - status: Provide status field status

+#### uuidx provides two methods for converting uuid

+- uuidx.ParseUUIDSlice is used to convert the string array of uuid into the uuid array type of ent
+- uuidx.ParseUUIDString is used to convert uuid string to uuid type

 > Soft delete can visit [Soft Delete](https://entgo.io/docs/interceptors/#soft-delete)

 ### Initialize